 Arguably the only thing standing in the way of Ethereum becoming the world’s premiere crypto is the amount of success it is experiencing at present.
 While that might sound like a paradox, allow us to explain:

 As adoption rates leap and prices and transaction fees increase, Ethereum’s competitors are forced to react and capture the market share being squeezed from ETH as a result of these increases.
 At present, none of these competitors has managed to gain any real traction.
 However, should ETH experience any setbacks while scaling up, alternatives will be ready and waiting for adoption.

 For those who can overlook the current market volatility, the medium and long-term increase in the value of Ethereum simply cannot be ignored.
 DeFi represents huge upward potential for Ethereum, with notable uptake in recent months from some of the world’s largest multinational corporations, including Coca-Cola and Visa.

 At present, the sum total local in DeFi transactions hovers closely towards $5 billion USD, which is approximately 4% of the total value of ETH.
 The continued interest shown by large corporations suggests that this amount is likely to skyrocket over the next year.

-It’s also worth noting that ETH recently passed the $1 trillion milestone in total transactions in the beginning of 2021.
+It’s also worth noting that ETH passed the $1 trillion milestone in total transactions in the beginning of 2021.
 As the volume of transactions increases, so too does wider acceptance of ETH as a legitimate investment - and if Bitcoin taught us anything, legitimacy is great news for any cryptocurrency.

 As of now, crypto by its very nature remains a risky investment - but for those who can ride the waves of risk and volatility, the rewards to be gleaned from Ethereum investment are huge.